Bradesco faces capital shortfall in HSBC Brasil deal, UBS says

-SAO PAULO Banco Bradesco SA, Brazil's second-largest private-sector lender, would face a capital shortfall should a reported bid of 10 billion reais (2 billion pounds) for the local unit of HSBC Holdings Plc succeed, UBS Securities analysts said on Monday.
+SAO PAULO, June 8 Banco Bradesco SA, Brazil's second-largest private-sector lender, would face a capital shortfall should a reported bid of 10 billion reais ($3.2 billion) for the local unit of HSBC Holdings Plc succeed, UBS Securities analysts said on Monday.

 Should Bradesco pay in cash for HSBC Brasil and regulators approve the deal immediately, Bradesco's so-called Tier 1 capital ratio could fall to 10.1 percent from 12.1 percent in March, analysts led by Philip Finch wrote in a client note.
 The minumum Tier 1 ratio - a gauge of financial strength that compares the core equity and the risk-weighted assets of a bank - in Brazil is 11 percent.